 DOTD is required by the Governor's Office of Homeland Security and Emergency Preparedness (GOHSEP) to provide situational awareness of the condition of the Louisiana System of Airports.
-DOTD submits requests to airport sponsors for operation and infrastructure conditions periodically throughout an active disaster.
-It is important for airports to respond to these requests as the responsiveness contributes to the facility score within the airport project prioritization process.
+DOTD submits requests to airport sponsors for updates about operation and infrastructure conditions periodically throughout an active disaster.
+It is important for airports to respond to these requests as their responsiveness contributes to their facility score within the airport project prioritization process.